 Here's everything that I bought for our space and what the actual products cost:

-I bought everything from Sylvane.
-I hadn’t heard of them before but it was all shipped fast and I had no problems.
+I bought everything from Sylvane (they no longer carry our exact model so I linked it from a different supplier above).
+I hadn't heard of them before but it was all shipped fast and I had no problems.

 Are mini splits worth it?